cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/v0-technologies-stack.md

 #### USER INTERFACE LAYER
 **Dynamics**

-Should be real-time: frontend and backend components should maintain up-to-date states of domain events (e.g domain data state changes) and collaboration data (e.g shared data, contextualized capabilities during a security crisis situation) when collaboration data are managed in real-time between several CYBNITY users connected via their CYBNITY cockpits).
+Should be reactive: frontend and backend components should maintain up-to-date states of domain events (e.g domain data state changes) and collaboration data (e.g shared data, contextualized capabilities during a security crisis situation) when collaboration data are managed in real-time between several CYBNITY users connected via their CYBNITY cockpits).

 **Context and local persistence**